Undergraduate Research Assistant in the Humanities (URA-H) and Social and Behavioral Sciences (URA-SBS)

 In addition to student support, the program focuses on engaging and supporting faculty members in the humanities disciplines by providing a research assistant with no cost to the academic departments.

-URAs are student research assistants who work 8-10 hours per week for a faculty member in the humanities.
+URAs are student research assistants who work 8-10 hours per week for a faculty member in the humanities or the social and behavioral sciences.
 URA-Hs conduct library database searches, assist with archival research, and write annotations and literature reviews.
 URA-SBSs transcribe interviews, code data, perform literature reviews, as well as assist with other research responsibilities.
 Positions are posted on Laker Jobs.
 These are paid, work-study positions.

 About the Award